iangreenleaf/blog_house/_drafts/how-to-plan-a-garden-part-two.md

 From sectors, I knew that they should be attractive from the public sidewalk as well as our picture window, that they should be able to withstand the strong winds that enter at that corner, and that they should provide a windbreak to protect the rest of the yard.
 From zones, I knew that they should be relatively self-sufficient because I wouldn't be dragging a hose up there all that often to water them, and I wouldn't be passing through every day to deal with weeds or other maintenance.
 Red-twig dogwood meets all of those criteria perfectly, plus is a native plant with excellent wildlife value, so it got the nod in that area.

+{% single_image path: assets/images/how-to-plan-a-garden/master-list-sources.png caption: "The master list eventually generated several offshoots, like this plant sourcing list." %}

+I feel like now would be a good time to point out that you certainly do not need to go this deep to do a successful garden design.
+This sort of highly detailed data-heavy process suits my personality, and besides, I was very excited about the whole project.
+But many people are perfectly successful using a much less rigorous process, so don't be intimidated by my spreadsheet version of [the crazy wall](https://crazywalls.tumblr.com/).

 ## …and where to put them ##